 In 2014, Post University established a chapter of the Delta Mu Delta Honor Society, the internationally recognized society honoring outstanding academic achievement among students earning degrees in business.
-Candidates for Delta Mu Delta are baccalaureate degree or master's degree students who have completed 75% or more of the work required for their degree with a cumulative GPA of 3.75 of better, and who are in the top 10% of their college class.
-Twenty four credits must be completed at Post University.
+Candidates for Delta Mu Delta are students seeking bachelors' or masters' degrees and who have completed 75% or more of the work required for their degrees with a cumulative GPA of 3.75 of better, and who are in the top 10% of their college class.
+Twenty-four credits must be completed at Post University.
 Once accepted into the society, membership is for life.